tjhowse/grocy_pad/LEARNING.md

 Using `from machine import i2c` and setting up an i2c bus on a couple of pins doesn't seem to work reliably.
 There's some persistent state lingering that means that approach only works if the hardware was already set up using `import i2c_bus\ni2c_bus.easyI2C()`, for some reason.

+Sometimes it just stops responding.
+I thought it might be a bug in the callback and the exception disappears.
+But no?